PawelGambus/gcs-csv-bigquery-loader/README.md

-# ☁️ GCP Cloud Function – CSV to BigQuery Loader
+# ☁️ GCP Cloud Function – CSV Loader

 This repository contains my solution for a Task of a recruitment challenge focused on building an automated ingestion pipeline using Google Cloud Platform.